muhammadajlal/made-template-23456620/project/project-plan.md

 ## Title
 <!-- Give your project a short title. -->
-Analyzing Effect of Selected Macroeconomic Indicators on Housing Affordability in USA.
+Case Study of Top 10 Metropolitans of USA: Relation of Macroeconomic Indicators (Inflation, Interest Rates, and Income) & Housing Affordability

 ## Main Question

 <!-- Think about one main question you want to answer based on the data. -->
-A case study of top 10 Metroplitans of USA: How macro-economic indicators (Inflation, Interest Rates, and Income) has effected the housing affordability over last 10 years.
+Analyzing Relationship of Selected Macroeconomic Indicators & Housing Affordability in the USA.

 ## Description